eProsima/Fast-DDS-docs/docs/pubsub.rst

 **********

 Liveliness is a quality of service that can be used to ensure that particular entities on the network are "alive".
-There are different settings that allow to distinguish between applications where data is updated periodically and applications where data is changed sporadically.
+There are different settings that allow distinguishing between applications where data is updated periodically and applications where data is changed sporadically.
 It also allows to customize the application regarding the kind of failures that should be detected by the liveliness mechanism.